 You can have the best of two worlds.
 You can receive direct advice and portfolio management without going through commissioned sales representatives or impersonal telephone support.
 You gain the advantage of an independent firm where the principals provide personal advice, while also benefiting from the resources and back office operations of an established broker and custodian.
 We suggest Shareholder Services Group or Interactive Brokers be used, because they are cost-effective and support our strategies, but since we are not affiliated with any firm, you can even choose your own broker for MarketAwareSM Investment Advice if you wish.

-As a NAPFA Registered Financial Advisor, Certified Financial PlannerTM, Registered Investment Advisor and fiduciary, David Linnard has pledged to place your interests before his and those of the company.
+As a NAPFA Registered Financial Advisor, Certified Financial PlannerTM, Registered Investment Advisor Representative and fiduciary, David Linnard has pledged to place your interests before his and those of the company.
 Because you only pay an advisory fee that is completely disclosed, you are protected from the conflicts of interest that arise when products are sold or commissions and incentives are accepted.
 Additionally, your assets are held and independently reported to you by a third-party broker / custodian of your choice.